-It’s already week three of the $100 Room Challenge!
+It’s already week three of the $100 Room Challenge and I’m working my way through this living room makeover!
 I’ve gotten my closet doors done, and this week I (mostly) finished painting my bookshelves and cabinets.
 Today I’ve got a few tips for you if you’re thinking of painting a bookshelf.

-For these shelves and cabinets, I used basically the same process as I did with the doors, but I added an extra step of sealing the shelf tops with Polycrylic, to protect the paint from books sliding in and out of the shelves.
+For these shelves and cabinets, I used basically the same process as I did with the closet doors last week, but I added an extra step of sealing the shelf tops with Polycrylic, to protect the paint from books sliding in and out of the shelves.

 ~ This post contains affiliate links.
-If you make a purchase, I may receive a small commission at no extra charge to you.
-Thanks for supporting The Palette Muse! ~
+If you make a purchase, I may receive a small commission at no extra charge to you. ~

 $100 Room Challenge – Painting Bookshelves and Cabinets

 They hold so much stuff!
 And they must have been gorgeous back in their day when dark stained oak was the height of home fashion.
 I believe in salvaging as much of a home’s character as possible, while adding in all the updates you want, so painting these built-ins seemed like the way to go in this case.

 I used the same paint color, Valspar’s Ashen Gray, that I painted the closet doors to tie the whole wall of built-ins together.

 Before I get started, if you’re planning on painting a lot of cabinets, like in your kitchen, I recommend following the steps in this kitchen cabinet painting tutorial, where I outline lots of helpful tips to keep you sane during a kitchen remodel.
 If you’re just doing a few, or a bookshelf like mine, read on!

 First I removed all the actual shelves and put the little pegs in a ziploc baggy for safekeeping during this process.
 I did not remove the cabinet doors yet.